yuanapril/yuanapril.github.io/index.md

 <img class="profile-picture" src="imgs/profile.jpeg">

 Hi!
 I'm YUAN Mei (<span style="font-family: 'Kaiti';">袁 玫</span>)!
 I received my Master's degree in Computational Lingustic Engineering from <a href="https://english.pku.edu.cn">Peking University</a>, where I was fortunately supervised by Prof. LI Boting and worked closely with <a href="https://scholar.google.com.hk/citations?user=9f4JUrUAAAAJ&hl=en">Prof. SU Qi</a>.
-Before that, I received my Bachelor's degree in Information System, interned at Meituan and Apple Inc. leading the LLMs for sales project, and co-founded <a href="http://textpanda.cn">TextPanda</a> providing intelligent Chinese writing assistance.
+Before that, I received my Bachelor's degree in Information System.

+During my postgraduate studies, I interned at Meituan and Apple Inc., where I led several innovative projects focused on LLMs for the sales sector(i.e Langchain-Based QnA Assistant for Sales Sector, CSVAgent-Driven Structured Data Analysis, Data Academy with LLM-Simulated Technical Training).
+Additionally, I co-founded <a href="http://textpanda.cn">TextPanda</a>, an intelligent Chinese writing assistant powered by our cutting-edge Chinese Spelling Check model ’**Zous-1B**’.

 <br />

-My primary research interest lies in the intersection of Natural Language Processing and Computer Vision.
+My primary research interest lies in (Multimodal) Large Language Models for **human-centered** scenarios.
 Specifically:

-- **Guiding Growth and Grasp**: adaptive pedagogy with multimodal coaching avatars.

-- **Bridging Pixels and Prose**: creative art in story animation and narration.

-- **Synergizing Comprehension and Creation**: versatile MLLMs to perceive, process, and produce both discrete and continuous elements.
+- **Building adaptive pedagogical systems with multimodal coaching avatars** to enable (M)LLMs simulating educators and learners to reshape the pedagogy and acquisition process.

+- **Generate interleaved-modal and controllable story-like narratives and illustrations** in a unified manner, allowing for interaction with users on a self-built dynamic storyboard.

+- **Explore unified MLLMs for Comprehension and Creation** which learn both language and vision posteriors simultaneously and generate free-form interleaved content.

 <br />